IcePanorama/HarvesterHarvester/.github/USAGE.md

 The following guide assumes you've already installed HH onto your computer.
 If this is not the case, then please see [README.md](../README.md#getting-hh) for installation instructions.
 The location of HH on your computer will hereafter be referred to as `HH_DIR`.

 **NOTE**: For best results, it is *strongly* recommened that Windows 10/11 users make their `HH_DIR` case insensitive.
 [Click here for instructions on to do so](https://learn.microsoft.com/en-us/windows/wsl/case-sensitivity#change-the-case-sensitivity-of-files-and-directories).
-Please see #3 for more info on why this is necessary in the first place.
+Please see [the following issue](https://github.com/IcePanorama/HarvesterHarvester/issues/3) for more info on why this is necessary in the first place.

 ## Using HH With Modern Releases of *Harvester* (GOG/Steam)